sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 #####Adjustment Layers:

+######Historgram Scan

+A node similar to a default Contrast Node but mimicking behavior of Substance Designers 'Histogram Scan' Node.

 ######RGB to HSV + HSV to RGB

 Two new nodes were added to Layerstack & Nodegraph to convert values between RGB + HSV (Hue/Saturation/Value).